 CTC Math is an online, subscription-based math program for kindergarten through high school created and taught by Australian math teacher Patrick Murray.
 It is intended to serve as your core math program, although it could also be used to supplement other math courses.

 For each course, lessons are divided into a number of “streams” or broad areas of math then further divided into topics within each stream.
 Then each topic will have a number of lessons.
-For example, kindergarten level has four "streams", and the first one (Number, Patterns and Algebra) has eight topics, Number I, Number II, Patterns, Addition, Subtraction, Multiplication, Fractions, and Money.
+For example, the kindergarten level has four "streams", and the first one (Number, Patterns and Algebra) has eight topics, Number I, Number II, Patterns, Addition, Subtraction, Multiplication, Fractions, and Money.
 There are a number of lessons for each of these topics.
 This amounts to a lot of content at each grade level.

 Lessons teach in small increments with plenty of practice on each topic.
 The program allows students to go back and repeat lessons or jump ahead to a different topic if that is helpful.